captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## REN:
 You can’t marry him, Ollie.
 It won’t work.

+---

 You have to understand: He’s just a fantasy, an illusion—that’s what I came here to tell you, honey—it’s not real, any of it!

-(She catches Olivia’s hand in hers tries to pull her into an embrace.
-Olivia shakes her off violently and backs away.)

 ---

 ## OLIVIA:
 Get your fucking hands off me!
 You don’t have to worry anymore—I’m safe.

+---

 He was here a little while ago.
 He told me we couldn’t be together, that it wasn’t fair to me, that I was too attached and he knew he would only hurt me.

+---

 So you see everything’s all right now!
 You won, Mother!
 You won.
 Now go home.

 ---